Qrange-group/CEM/README.md

 ![GitHub](https://img.shields.io/github/license/gbup-group/DIANet.svg)
 ![GitHub](https://img.shields.io/badge/Qrange%20-group-orange)

-This repository is the implementation of "CEM: Machine-Human Chatting Handoff via Causal-Enhance Module" [[paper]](https://arxiv.org/abs/?) on Clothe and Makeup2 datasets.
-Our paper has been accepted for presentation at ???.
-You can also check with the [??? proceeding version](???).
+This repository is the implementation of "CEM: Machine-Human Chatting Handoff via Causal-Enhance Module" [[paper]](https://arxiv.org/abs/2210.02862) on Clothe and Makeup2 datasets.
+Our paper has been accepted for presentation at EMNLP 2022.

 ## Introduction

-CEM solves the problem of Machine-Human Chatting Handoff, establishing the causal graph of MHCH based on these two variables, which is a simple yet effective module and can be easy to plug into the existing MHCH methods.
+CEM solves the problem of Machine-Human Chatting Handoff, establishing the causal graph of MHCH, which is a simple-yet-effective module and can be easy to plug into the existing MHCH methods.

 <p align="center">
   <img src="https://github.com/Qrange-group/CEM/blob/master/images/dialog.png" width="300" height="500">